tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 Note that this IDE also works for Linux and Mac.

+After you have installed it, you need to tell it where your `gcc` is installed.
+Once you tell it the location, the software will take care of the rest. **Do not use path with Chinese characters** when you set up your location of your program directory.

+**DO NOT USE PATH WITH CHINESE CHARACTERS!**

+Contact us if you don't know how to use the software.

 ### Code::Blocks

 **Attentiion: The IDE comes with its own gcc.
 No need to install another one**